kschach/Presentation/PITCHME.md

     - Particular experiences vary with identity position / social location<!-- .element: class="fragment" -->

 #VSLIDE
-- Which strategies are employed by non-profit access to benefits programs (affirmation / transformation)?<!-- .element: class="fragment" -->
+- Which strategies are employed by non-profit access to benefits programs (affirmation / transformation)?
 - Are access to benefits programs the most life-valuable alternative available to non-profits?<!-- .element: class="fragment" -->

 #VSLIDE